 How long does Instant Pot broccoli take to cook perfectly?

-- Just like Instant Pot shrimp it is quick and easy, 1 minute is perfection for me but my daughters prefer 2 minutes so it’s VERY soft.
+- Just like Instant Pot shrimp it is quick and easy.
+1 minute is perfection for me but my daughters prefer 2 minutes so it’s VERY soft.

 - If you like it cooked but not super duper soft then 1 minute will do it